qooxdoo/qxl.dialog/README.md

 qx pkg install qooxdoo/qxl.dialog
 ```

-### Install icon theme
+## Install icon theme

-From v1.3.0 on, the contrib allows you to use custom icons for
+The package allows you to use custom icons for the dialogs.
+However,
-the dialogs.
-However, this means that the icons will not work out
+this means that **the icons used in the dialogs will not work
-of the box.
+out of the box**.
 You must extend your own icon theme from [one
 of the shipped icon themes](source/class/qxl/dialog/theme/icon).
-or copy over the `@asset()` declarations and alias definitions from one
+or copy over the `@asset()` declarations and alias definitions
-of these themes into your own icon theme.
+from one of these themes into your own icon theme.

 You can also use your own choice of icons by writing an icon theme which
 defines defining the aliases `dialog.icon.(ok|cancel|info|warning|error)`